-A filibuster is a parliamentary speech of great length, or any similar delaying tactic, that is designed to delay voting on a bill.
+A filibuster is a parliamentary speech of great length or any similar delaying tactic, designed to delay voting on a bill.
 Filibusters are occasionally seen in the United States Congress but are rare in Australia, where time limits apply to most parliamentary speeches and debates.

 first past the post